 The canalised river section is heavily infested with Himalayan balsam: an ornamental but highly invasive species that loves damp river banks.

 Some sections of the canal are confined to narrow concrete troughs to combat long-term problems with leaks and slippage.

 At Froghall, the tunnel leading to the New Wharf and the Uttoxeter Branch is too low for many boats.

-Restoration of the filled-in basin next to the derelict warehouse would solve that problem; restoring the warehouse would be nice, too.
+Restoration of the filled-in basin next to the derelict warehouse would solve that problem and restoring the warehouse would be nice, too.

-Demolition work during 2008 cleared many of the derelict buildings but there is considerable disagreement over what should replace them.
+Demolition work in 2008 cleared many of the buildings which were derelict, at that time, but there was considerable disagreement over what should replace them.

 The original plan, for 200 houses and a hotel, was strongly opposed, locally, and seems to have bitten the dust.